gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.7.2.0  2013/11/12 Moved more of the inline styles into the candy-calc repo. v3.7.1.0  2013/11/11 Moved CSS code into candy-calc repo and added link to it from lt3445.php file.
+v3.7.3.0  2013/11/12 Added a forward-slash to the front of the candy-calc CSS path to see if it will fix the 'resource not found' error. v3.7.2.0  2013/11/12 Moved more of the inline styles into the candy-calc repo. v3.7.1.0  2013/11/11 Moved CSS code into candy-calc repo and added link to it from lt3445.php file.
 Aim is to eventually move all 'calculator framework' code into the candy-calc repo, while leaving Js-EngCalcs for actual calculator implementations. v3.7.0.0  2013/11/11 Added glow to currently selected input box.
 Moved input/output background colour styling to CSS, and made input border reflect background colour.